France tourist visa

 Jerusalem to Paris

 Save 88% internationally

 💳 No ATM fees in France

 🏥 for France

 France COVID-19 travel restrictions

-France has moderate restrictions for travel.
-Most visitors from Turks and Caicos Islands need to provide a negative COVID-19 test result to enter France.
-No quarantine is required.
+France has major restrictions for travel.
+Most visitors from Israel will not be allowed to travel to France.
 Find travel restrictions, quarantine and entry requirements to travel France.

 🎒 France travel tips by fellow travellers

 No one has added any tips.
 Do you want to help?